-Forests thrive on their own for several reasons, the primary means being fallen leaves that amend soil and protect plants.
-The organic matter created in leaves are full of calcium, phosphorus, magnesium and potassium.
-So instead of bagging up fallen leaves this autumn, follow these methods to capitalize on the free garden amendments laying around your yard.
+Fall leaves can seem like a nuisance, but forests thrive on their own for several reasons, the primary being fallen leaves that amend soil and protect plants.
+The organic matter created in leaves is full of calcium, phosphorus, magnesium and potassium.
+So instead of bagging up fallen leaves this autumn, follow these methods to capitalize on the free garden amendments lying around your yard.

 Pile the shredded leaves 2 to 4 inches deep around plants, avoiding crowns.
 The mulch will help plants retain and repel water, suppress weeds and decompose into nitrogen to feed the plant.